NonPlayerCtrl/Siemens-Tia-Portal-PID-Controller/README.md

 - Many thousands of pages of manuals

 ## Work:
 After a long search I did not find an alternative.
-But in OSCAT an inspiration, since it is actually quite simple, I rewrote the functions.
+But with OSCAT as an inspiration, since it is actually quite simple, I rewrote the functions.
 I wrote it in TIA14 and 15 for the 1200 and 1500 CPU.
 Now I have everything in productive use and wanted to see what you think about it.
 My intention was not to make everyone happy, but to give something back.
 I learned a lot thanks to open libs (OSCAT) and it wouldn't be right if I don't share back.

 ## Porting:
 Note on porting to Step-7, Codesys or similar: